Disturbing video shows COVID-19 patients found lying next to dead bodies at Sion hospital

 "So the dean of Sion hospital accepts the video and says the relatives don't come to claim the bodies so we have kept them there.
 What should we as Mumbaikers expect from the BMC after this?
 Private hospitals are not accepting patients and Gov hospitals are in a mess!" the BJP leader tweeted.

-Former Mumbai Congress unit chief Milind Deora also tweeted the video and wrote,''Outraged to see corpses laid beside the sick at Sion Hospital.
+Former Mumbai Congress unit chief Milind Deora also tweeted the video and wrote,' 'Outraged to see corpses laid beside the sick at Sion Hospital.
 Why isn't @mybmc following @WHO -prescribed protocols when disposing of #COVIDー19 corpses?

 Outraged to see corpses laid beside the sick at Sion Hospital.
 Why isn’t @mybmc following @WHO-prescribed protocols when disposing of #COVIDー19 corpses?— Milind Deora मिलिंद देवरा (@milinddeora) May 7, 2020